titu1994/tf_SIREN/README.md

 # Results on Image Inpainting task
 A partial implementation of the image inpainting task is available as the `train_inpainting_siren.py` and `eval_inpainting_siren.py` scripts.

-Weight files are made available in the repository under the `checkpoints` directory.
-It generates the following output after 5000 epochs of training with batch size 8192 while using only 10% of the available pixels in the image during training phase.
+Weight files are made available in the repository under the `Release` tab of the project.
+Extract the weights and place the `checkpoints` folder at the root of the project directory.

+These weights generates the following output after 5000 epochs of training with batch size 8192 while using only 10% of the available pixels in the image during training phase.

 <img src="https://github.com/titu1994/tf_SIREN/blob/master/images/celtic_knot.png?raw=true" height=100% width=100%>